jayleenjiang/jayleenjiang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am Jayleen, a rising senior majoring in [Mathematics](https://www.mtholyoke.edu/academics/find-your-program/mathematics) at [Mount Holyoke College](https://www.mtholyoke.edu).
-My work sits at the intersection of applied probability, scientific computing, dynamical systems, and optimization.
+I am Jayleen, a senior undergraduate studying [Mathematics](https://www.mtholyoke.edu/academics/find-your-program/mathematics) at [Mount Holyoke College](https://www.mtholyoke.edu).
+I am interested in applied mathematics and computational science, especially in stochastic dynamics and machine learning for scientific problems.

-I have worked on computational study energy cascades in nonlinear Schrödinger models, fairness-constrained optimization, and computational models of speech segmentation.
-You can view my [CV](/assets/pdf/Jayleen_Jiang_CV.pdf) or find selected code on [GitHub](https://github.com/jayleenjiang).
+So far I have worked on a computational study of energy cascades in stochastic nonlinear Schrödinger models, fairness-constrained optimization, and computational models of speech segmentation.
+You can find more in [projects].

-Outside of academics, I enjoy reading detective fiction and writing short stories.
+Through the [Five College](https://www.fivecolleges.edu/) system, I have had the opportunity to take graduate-level courses and conduct research with faculty at UMass Amherst.
+I am currently writing my honors thesis under the supervision of Professor [Yao Li](https://sites.google.com/umass.edu/liyao/).

+I am from Anhui, China, and my Chinese name is 江佳璐.
+Outside of math I watch a lot of movies, read fiction, and write stories.

 <br>

 ### Education

 Mount Holyoke College | B.A. in Mathematics, expected May 2027<br>
-GPA: 3.99/4.00<br>
 Advisor: Prof. [Tim Chumley](https://tchumley.mtholyoke.edu)<br>